Happyr/GoogleAnalyticsBundle/README.md

 ---------------
 The HappyR namespace is developed by [HappyRecruiting][1].
 We put some of our bundles here because we love to share.
 Since we use a lot of open source libraries and bundles in our application it feels natural to give back something.
-You will find all our Symfony2 bundles that we've created for the open source worl at [developer.happyr.se][2].
-You will also find more documentation about each bundleand our API clients, WordPress plugins and more.
+You will find all our Symfony2 bundles that we've created for the open source world at [developer.happyr.se][2].
+You will also find more documentation about each bundle and our API clients, WordPress plugins and more.